-External contributors from the community, e.g. CHAMPS specialists, Healthy School specialists, school nurses, social workers, and community police and fire officers, make a valuable contribution to the Jigsaw PSHE programme.
-Their input should be carefully planned and monitored so as to fit into and complement the programme.
+External contributors from the community, e.g. CHAMPS specialists, Healthy School specialists, school nurses, social workers, and community police and fire officers, make

 Teachers MUST always be present during these sessions and remain responsible for the delivery of the Jigsaw PSHE programme.